Trapezium (novel): Anime film

 An anime film adaptation was announced on December 12, 2023.
 The film is produced by CloverWorks, directed by Masahiro Shinohara, and supervised by Koji Masunari, with scripts written by Yūko Kakihara, character designs by Rio, and music composed by Masaru Yokoyama.
 It was released in Japan on May 10, 2024.
-The film's theme song, "Nanmonai," is produced by MAISONdes and performed by Hoshimachi Suisei, while the ending theme song, "Hōi Jishin," is performed by Asaki Yuikawa, Hina Yōmiya, Reina Ueda, and Haruka Aikawa.
+The film's theme song, "Nanmonai," is produced by Maisondes and performed by Hoshimachi Suisei, while the ending theme song, "Hōi Jishin," is performed by Asaki Yuikawa, Hina Yōmiya, Reina Ueda, and Haruka Aikawa.

-Crunchyroll picked up the film for release in North American theaters for one day on September 18, 2024 with France and Germany following on November 19 and November 26 respectively, before adding it to their streaming service on 28 February 2025.
+Crunchyroll picked up the film for release in North American theaters for one day on September 18, 2024, with France and Germany following on November 19 and November 26, respectively, before adding it to their streaming service on 28 February 2025.
 Sugoi Co licensed the film for release in Australia from September 26, 2024.

 Manga

 A manga adaptation illustrated by Kina Kazuharu was announced on May 11, 2024.
-It launched on the KadoComi website on February 26, 2025.
+It ran on the KadoComi website from February 26, 2025 to March 4, 2026.
+A single volume was released on March 19, 2026.